Skip to main content

 note

-These styles will apply a dark background, adjust button and icon colors, and improve visibility for dark UI themes.
+These styles apply a dark background, adjust button and icon colors, and improve visibility for dark UI themes.

-List of supported CSS variables
+Supported CSS variables

 Variable nameDescription